andrewacashner/hearingfaithms/chapters/chapter-3.md

 awaits "the thirty-three," suggesting some kind of musical measure.

 The second section of the introduction (ll.
-11--16) depicts the moment of Christ's birth as a musical performance.
+11--16) depicts the moment of Christ's birth as a musical performance, in an extraordinarily cryptic passage combining music terms with theological as well as heraldic references.
-This happens "years before the sign, 'dexterity in hope'."
+Christ was born, the poem says, "years before the sign, 'dexterity in hope'" (*años antes la divisa/ la destreza en la esperanza*).
-Since the poet has just referred to "the thirty-three" as a metonym for Christ's passion, the *divisa*---a sign of any kind but particularly a heraldic device or motto---may refer to the cross, or to Christ himself, whom the Christmas angel in calls a *signum* (sign) to the shepherds, and whom Simeon tells Mary will be a "sign that will be opposed" (Lk 2:12, 34).
+A *divisa* could be a sign of any kind but typically meant a heraldic device or motto, such as would appear on a crest or flag.
+Theologically the sign may refer at one level to Christ's death on the cross and on another level to Christ himself.
+This is similar to the way the poet has just used "the thirty-three" to stand for Christ's passion, and thus to connect Christ's birth to his death.
+The angel who appears to the shepherds at Christ's birth says, "And this shall be a sign for you: you will see a baby wrapped in swaddling clothes and lying in a manger" (Lk 2:12).
+When Christ's mother presents him at the temple, Simeon tells Mary that the child will be "a sign that will be opposed" (Lk 2:34).
+Saint Bernard of Clairvaux interprets these two passages together to say that Christ himself is a sign \[*signum*\].
 [@Bernard:Nativitate, Sermo 4, 126C]

+If the *divisa* means a heraldic device, then *la destreza en la esperanza* would seem to be the text of the motto.
-The motto, *la destreza en la esperanza*, sounds like a gloss of a phrase from the Roman historian Tacitus, *spes in virtute, salus ex victoria*, used to describe a desperate moment in Caesar's battle against the Germanic tribes on the Elbe, in which "valour was their only hope, victory their only safety."
+"Dexterity in hope" sounds like a gloss of a phrase from the Roman historian Tacitus, *spes in virtute, salus ex victoria*; the phrase describes a desperate moment in Caesar's battle against the Germanic tribes on the Elbe, in which "valour was their only hope, victory their only safety."
 [Tacitus, *Annals* II:20, translation from @Tacitus:Annales-English, 49]
+This *divisa* would be fitting for Christ in his struggle to save humanity.
-The vocabulary here (*hazañas*, *destreza*, *divisa*) marks Christ as a heroic warrior-king in a style that resonated with the military-influenced culture of early modern Spain; here again he follows after his ancestor David the giant-killer.
+The vocabulary here (*hazañas*, *destreza*, *divisa*) marks Christ as a heroic warrior-king in a style that resonated with the military-influenced culture of early modern Spain.
-This description also fits with the liturgical lessons of Christmas Matins from Leo the Great that characterize Christ's birth as the beginning of a battle with the devil.
+Here again he follows after his ancestor David the giant-killer.
 [@Covarrubias:Tesoro, s.v. *divisa*: "La
 señal que el cauallero trae para ser conocido \[...\].
 Y deuisa tanto quiere dezir como heredad que viene al hombre de parte de su padre, o de su madre, o de